 John N. Moore

-John Moore is the Director of the Sustainable FERC Project.
-Mr. Moore also is a representative of the Environmental Sector on the Advisory Committee of the Midwest Independent System Operator.
-Mr. Moore previously was a Senior Attorney at the Environmental Law and Policy Center in Chicago, where he specialized in clean energy policies at RTOs and federal Farm Bill energy policy development.
+John Moore is the Director of the Sustainable FERC Project (Project).
+John also is a representative of the Environmental Sector on the Advisory Committee of the Midwest Independent System Operator.
+John previously was a Senior Attorney at the Environmental Law and Policy Center in Chicago, where he specialized in clean energy policies at RTOs and federal Farm Bill energy policy development.
 Earlier in his career he worked as an attorney in the environmental practice area with the law firms Squire Sanders and Akin Gump in Washington D.C.
 John holds a B.A. in English from Denison University and a J.D., with honors, from the University of Pittsburgh.